BlueBrain/Brayns/python/doc/source/examples_loader.rst

 Here we won't get too much in the details of the parameters as they depend on the loader but basically user can specify:

-- The density of cells to load, it can also be specified by target or by listing the GIDs.
+- The cells to load, can be specified using density, targets or GIDs.
 - Which report to load (here compartment or spike) with the report parameters.
-- How to load the morphologies of the circuit (radius multiplier, which parts to load, ...).
+- The morphologies to load and how to load them.

 Geometries
 ----------